simonmichael/hledger/hledger/hledger.m4.md

 # Value reporting

-Instead of reporting amounts in their original commodity, hledger can convert them to cost/sale amount (using the conversion rate recorded in the transaction), and/or to market value (using some market price on a certain date).
+hledger can also show amounts "at market value", converted to some other commodity using the conversion rate, AKA market price, on a certain date.
 This is controlled by the `--value=TYPE[,COMMODITY]` option, which will be described below.
+We also provide the simpler `-V` and `-X COMMODITY` options, and often one of these is all you need.
-We also provide the simpler `-V` and `-X COMMODITY` options, and often one of these is all you need:
+The market prices are declared with a special `P` directive, and/or they can be inferred from the costs recorded in transactions using the `--infer-market-prices` flag.

 ## -V: Value